 Your body makes melatonin, and healthy lifestyle habits support its production.
 Many foods also contain melatonin.

-Additionally, melatonin, TUDCA, NAC, and BioActive Carbon complement each other's actions.
+Additionally, melatonin, TUDCA, NAC, and carbon-based binders complement each other's actions.
 Together, this team provides antioxidant protection, anti-inflammatory benefits, and powerful detox support.

 Which melatonin function surprised you the most?